DrewRenzq/Demon-Survivor-Game/README.md

 - As a player, I want to be able to collect game items to increase my stats (health, attack, defense...).
 - As a player, I want to be able to view the game items I collected in my inventory.
 - As a player, I want to be able to collect exprience to level up.
-- As a player, I want to be walking or running around the screen.
+- As a player, I want to be able to walk or run on the screen.
+- As a player, I want to be able to use weapon to kill enemies.